 Angela Lee commenced graduate studies at the University of Ottawa Faculty of Law after receiving her JD and BA from the University of British Columbia.
 Her doctoral research takes a critical perspective on an overly technocentric approach to addressing complex global problems, especially in terms of the unintended social and environmental consequences that can result.
 Her research interests include (eco)feminism, critical animal studies, and ecological ethics.
 Her latest work focuses on new food innovations, including in vitro meat and genetically engineered animals.

-Along with Professor Heather McLeod-Kilmurray, Angela co-teaches an upper-year seminar on Food Law at the University of Ottawa Faculty of Law.
+With Professor Heather McLeod-Kilmurray, Angela co-taught an upper-year seminar on Food Law at the University of Ottawa Faculty of Law in 2018 and 2019.
 Angela is also the coordinator for the Environmental Justice Project and the recipient of the Environmental Justice Research Fellowship 2016-2017.